tusanand/RoadAlertness/README.md

 ## Steps to run
+-*VERY IMPORTANT* You must update the local.properties file so your SDK path matches your OS.
+If you don't do this, the project can't build.
 - The main file is the activity_main.xml.
 - The values for respiratory rate, heart rate, reaction time, sleep hours are harcoded as it is a part of my teammates implementation.
 - Click on individual buttons for 'Measure Respiratory Rate', 'Measure HeartRate', 'Measure ReactionTime', enter sleep hours.